-- If you don't want your furless rats to have a lot of scratches, house them only with other furless.
-(The furry rats tend to be rougher with them, having no idea themselves what having no hair is like.)
+- If you don't want your furless rats to have a lot of scratches, house them only with other furless rats.
+(The furry rats tend to be rougher with them, having no idea themselves what being furless is like.)

-- Although aquariums are not recommended for most rats, they are the safest (and warmest) caging available for furless rats who scratch very easily on more traditional cages.
+- Although aquariums are not recommended for most rats, they are the safest (and warmest) caging style available for furless rats who get scratched very easily on more traditional cages.

-- Always make sure there's at least one cloth item or a large pile of Care Fresh or similar bedding in their cage, for cuddling when it's cold.
+- Always make sure there's at least one cloth item or a large pile of Care Fresh or similar bedding in the cage for cuddling when it's cold.

-- Feed them a higher-protein and higher-fat diet then you would give a furry rat.
+- Feed this type a higher-protein and higher-fat diet than you would give a furry rat.
 Furless burn more calories trying to keep warm!

-- Keep an eye on their water bottle as they will drink more than a furred rat.
+- Keep an eye on the water bottle as this type drinks more than a furred rat.
 I couldn't tell you why, but this has been my observation.